jstac/versioned_dotfiles/README.md

 ## Computer Set Up

-All steps to get a new machine up and running, assuming Manjaro XFCE.
+All steps to get a new machine up and running, assuming MX Linux XFCE.

 ### Download ISO and Install

-Get ISO and then

-* `sudo fdisk -l` to find which device --- usually `/dev/sdb/`

-* `sudo umount /dev/sdb` and then `sudo dd if=/path/to/iso of=/dev/sdb bs=1M`
+Follow latest instructions to burn the iso to a USB and install

+### Notes for XPS

+In MX Tweak, Other, set "Use Intel driver instead of default modesetting..."

+This gives better performance with dual monitors.

 ### Install zsh and Tweaks to Shell